Our Beauty Secret: Collagen

 We interviewed a few experts in the field of collagen and collagen boosters and here's what they had to say:

-• Try a fish based collagen.
+- Try a marine collagen powder.
 Fish collagen peptides are smaller than beef collagen peptides, and studies have shown that they are very well absorbed and digested.
 Many of my naturopathic doctor friends, like Nikki Arguinzoni-Gil, ND, recommend fish collagen supplements for patients with any gut issues or sensitivity, since they are so easy on the gut.

 Written by Marita Schauch, BSC, ND for Better Nutrition and legally licensed through the Matcha publisher network.
 Please direct all licensing questions to legal@getmatcha.com.